Report a missed collection

 - Has the waste in your bin been compacted?

 Sticker/tag placed on container/bin

-If we think there's a particular problem with your bin or container, our crews will place a sticker or a tag on them explaining why.
-If your bin or container is contaminated with the wrong materials you will need to remove the items that shouldn't be in your container and put them in the correct container.
-If this is not possible, if you contact us, we'll tell you what to do.
+If we think there's a problem with your bin or container, our crews will place a sticker or a tag on them explaining why.
+If your bin or container is contaminated, the wrong materials will need to be removed and placed in the correct container.

 If your bin is overloaded you must remove some of the content before the bin can be emptied.
 Why?
 Because there's a risk the bin could split when lifted or slip off the lift.
 There is also a risk our crews could be injured when trying to move it.

-If your bin has not been emptied properly because waste has been squashed down in the bin and become stuck in the bottom, our crews will not attempt to loosen it by hand.
+If your bin has not been emptied because waste has been squashed down and become stuck in the bottom, our crews will not attempt to loosen it by hand.
 Please loosen the waste using a broom handle and take care not to compact your waste in future.
-Once loosened, this waste should be left in your bin until your next collection or disposed of at your nearest recycling bank or household waste recycling centre.
+Once loosened, this waste should be left in your bin until your next collection or disposed of at a household waste recycling centre.

 Why has only half my waste been collected?